old Adirondack cabin with dutch doors and casement windows, Deep

 Serious hikers are within easy range of High Peaks Trails, and the high peaks towns of Wilmington, Jay and Lake Placid offer nightly summer activities for young and old alike, everything from plays, concerts and art exhibits to fireworks and blue-grass/ rock and country bands under the stars.

-Deep Woods Cabin has a successful vacation rental track record, grossing $22,000 to $25,000 for each of the last three years, and, if purchased as a second home, may be able to cover new owner's expenses, depending on size of mortgage.
+Deep Woods Cabin has a successful vacation rental track record, grossing $22,000 to $25,000 for each of the last five years, and, if purchased as a second home, may be able to cover new owner's expenses, depending on size of mortgage.
 Go to www.adirondackholiday.com.